mimblewimble/grin/doc/FAQ.md

 NOTE: If you install rust or cargo with your package manager (most Linuxes anno 2017) you'll get too old versions.
-On Debian, you might have to manually compile cmake or get it from non-detault repositories.
+On Debian, you might have to manually compile cmake or get it from non-default repositories.

 ## Build error: `failed to select a version for 'serde_json'`
 Run `cargo update` to fix this

+## Build error: Panic during rocksdb compilation.
+This is caused by missing Linux headers.
+Install the development headers with your favorite package manager (usually they are called `linux-headers`).

 # Short term plans
 ## Transaction types